wudi-ldd/EPAF/README.md

 ---

-### Training Data Format
+### Training Workflow

+This project follows a clear workflow for preparing the dataset, training the model, and using the trained model for automatic data annotation.
+Below are the steps to follow:

+#### 1. Prepare the Dataset

-The training dataset should be organized in the following structure:
+Organize the dataset into the following structure:

 ```
 datasets/